Your Second Marriage Financial Planning Checklist

 3. Be clear about family obligations

+Each of you may be entering this marriage with your own financial and familial obligations.
 For instance, if you plan to fund your children’s education or help support aging parents, discuss the costs and timelines for each.
 So if you plan to help a child pay for college or assist your parents with the bills for their long-term care, you will need to work out the details as these are big budget items and may change how you decide to account for or divvy up expenses.

-Get started4.
+Find your advisor4.
 Rethink your estate plan

 Estate planning is critical when it comes to legacy planning, especially if you or your spouse are bringing children or significant assets to the marriage.
 Blended families often require additional estate planning because probate laws aren’t generally written with blended families in mind.
 Without a valid estate plan in writing, your assets might not be divided up in the way that you intended.